liferay/lexicon-site/src/pages/docs/patterns/modals.md

 ### Configurations

-Lexicon allows your modal to have different configurations related to your needs.
+Lexicon allows your modal window to have different configurations related to your needs.
 These needs vary from case to case and that is why not every modal in the system needs to be equal, but needs to follow certain rules.

 #### Header, body and footer